A cross-border market model with limited transmission capacities: Setup and main result

-To describe the dynamics of the cross-border market model $S^{(n)}$, we first make the following observation: if enough transmission capacities remain, the national LOBs are \textit{coupled}, i.e., incoming market orders can be matched against the standing volumes of the national \textit{and} foreign limit order book.
-As the transmission capacities in both directions are limited by $\kappa_-, \kappa_+ >0$, it may happen that the national LOBs \textit{decouple}, i.e.~market orders can only be matched against limit orders with the same origin.
+To describe the dynamics of the cross-border market model $S^{(n)}$, we first make the following observation: if enough transmission capacities remain, the national LOBs are \textit{coupled}, i.e.~incoming market orders can be matched against standing volumes of the national \textit{and} the foreign LOB.
+As the transmission capacities in both directions are bounded by $\kappa_-, \kappa_+ >0$, it may happen that the national LOBs \textit{decouple}, in which case market orders can only be matched against limit orders with the same origin.
 Hence, our cross-border market model switches between the following two regimes: